|Business Rating:||4.7 / 5|

 Despite a high annual fee, the Southwest Rapid Rewards Performance Business card packs enough value to make it the best of all Southwest cards.

-Other Notable Features: 4 upgraded boardings per year, in-flight Wi-Fi credits, up to $100 credit every 4 years for Global Entry/TSA Precheck, no foreign transaction fees, no cost for additional employee cards, secondary car rental insurance, lost luggage reimbursement, travel accident insurance, travel and emergency services, extended warranties, purchase protection, baggage delay insurance
+Other Notable Features: 4 upgraded boardings per year (when available), up to $100 credit every 4 years for Global Entry/TSA Precheck, no foreign transaction fees, no cost for additional employee cards, secondary car rental insurance, lost luggage reimbursement, travel accident insurance, travel and emergency services, extended warranties, purchase protection, baggage delay insurance

 |Find card offers for you: This card is not currently available on CreditCards.com, but you can still find a great card offer for you!
 Our CardMatch tool can help match you with prequalified offers and cards that align with your credit history – with no harm to your credit score.
 Get personalized offers from our partners in seconds.|